Mikusch/deathrun/README.md

   chat tips.
 - `dr_runner_glow ( def.
 "0" )` - If enabled, runners will have a glowing outline.
 - `dr_activator_count ( def.
 "1" )` - Amount of activators chosen at the start of a round.
+- `dr_activator_scale_health ( def.
+"0" )` - Whether to scale activator's health with the set modifier or not.
+Set to 1 in order to scale, and 0 to keep class default health.
 - `dr_activator_health_modifier ( def.
 "1.0" )` - Modifier of the health the activator receives from runners.
 - `dr_activator_healthbar ( def.
 "1" )` - If enabled, the activator health will be displayed on screen.
 - `dr_backstab_damage ( def.
 "750.0" )` - Damage dealt to the activator by backstabs.
 Set to 0 to let the game determine the damage.